If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 Sixers owner Josh Harris

-4. Lies
+5. Lies

 One thing that pisses me off about the announcement around the agreement is the “creation” of all these jobs.
 Of course a new arena would create new jobs.
 No fucking shit.
 But it will also take them away from the South Philly location for 20-40+ nights of the year.
 You can imagine that the Wells Fargo Center will supplement some of those days with concerts, but many of those created jobs are just being moved from one part of the city to the other.
-Further, it takes nights away from from stadium workers who do both Flyers and Sixers games.
+Further, it takes nights away from stadium workers who do both Flyers and Sixers games.
 Xfinity is always rocking so they’ll be good.

 We’ll see how it all shakes out, but for now, I suppose I have faith.